Relevant Links / miscellaneous

 The conversion of our energy systems involves new requirements for power distribution.
 When planning the expansion of the grid it is necessary to record and evaluate the negative effects on the landscape at a national level.
 This project is developing a method to do this.

-LUC is an independent planning, impact assessment, landscape design and ecology consultancy, working across the UK and internationally.
+LUC independent planning, impact assessment, landscape design and ecology consultancy, working across the UK and internationally.

 With a track record spanning 50 years and a team of over 100 skilled professionals, we bring great depth of knowledge and experience to our work across the private and public sectors.